-Anyone who reports a suspicion or concern that the Code is being breached will be protected from retaliation, provided the disclosure is made in good faith.
+Anyone who reports a suspicion or concern that the Code is being beached will be protected from retaliation, but the disclosure should be made in good faith.
 'Good faith' means that the person making the report has a reasonable belief that the report is accurate.